codewithsandip/YouTube/notes/javascript/js_fundamentals.md

 - let variables value can be changed
 - const has to be initialized with a value
 - const value cannot be changed once intitialized
-- declare a variable as const and change later if value needs to be changed
+- declare a variable as const and change later to let if value needs to be changed
 - var is old way of declaring variables before ES6
 - avoid using var completely now